The Centre for Classical Studies at the Institute of Philosophy of the Czech Academy of Sciences

 At the moment, the researchers at the Centre are grouped into four teams:

-The Department of Classical Culture and Its Reception
+The Department of Classics and Classical Reception

 The Department of Biblical Studies